b92c/b92c/README.md

 ## Public information 💡

-I am a software engineer with a strong focus on backend development.
-My expertise revolves around using PHP with pure object-oriented programming, often employing architectural patterns like Hexagonal, CQRS, or utilizing frameworks such as Laravel.
-Additionally, I have extensive experience in designing and constructing microservices in Go, following Event-Driven Architecture and REST principles while adhering to best development practices.
+I am a senior software developer with 5 years of experience in web development and 3 years in cloud computing.
+During this time, I have specialized in building monolithic applications and REST APIs using PHP frameworks like Laravel.
+Additionally, I have 3 years of experience developing microservices and automations with Golang.

-My development philosophy emphasizes Test-Driven Development (TDD) and the implementation of design patterns.
-I am also well-versed in application monitoring, utilizing tools like DataDog and GrayLog.
-Moreover, I possess a deep understanding of Continuous Integration and Continuous Deployment (CI/CD) pipelines, with proficiency in Jenkins.
+My technical expertise includes proficiency in hexagonal, clean, and event-driven architecture, along with design patterns for robust application development.
+I am skilled in implementing communication protocols such as gRPC and REST API, and I have worked extensively with SQL, NoSQL databases, and Elasticsearch for scalable data solutions.
+I also have experience with data streaming technologies such as Kafka and Amazon EventBridge.

-On the database side, I work extensively with MySQL and DynamoDB.
-I have a comprehensive grasp of the entire AWS stack and frequently use Git, Docker, and Linux in my work.
-While my current role primarily involves backend development, I also have a strong background in frontend technologies, particularly VueJS, although I am not currently utilizing these skills in my current position.
+On the infrastructure side, I have hands-on experience with Docker, Kubernetes, and AWS Lambda.
+I am adept at implementing CI/CD pipelines using Jenkins and GitLab, and I utilize tools like DataDog, Prometheus, and Grafana for application observability and monitoring.
 <br/>

 ##